IbrahimElshafey/ResumableFunction/ReadMe.md

 * The engine will add an inactive instance to the instances repository and link it to the events that start the workflow.

 # What engine do when an event is received?
-* When an event is received the engine will search for instances that wait for that type of event.
+* When an event is received the engine will search for instances that wait for that type of event (Search in expected events table).
-* The engine will load the workflow-related classes from its DLLs if not loaded
 * The engine will load the activated instances context data to memory
+* The engine will apply the filter method of the workflow step to the event data to check if instance should be activated
 * The engine will execute the step actions for each step that waits for the received event

 # The main parts to define a workflow in code are: